By Bill Schultz

 A heavy paddle will make a day on the water less fun.
 The formula is for every ounce heavier your paddle is, it’s like paddling an extra 100 pounds around per hour.
 Wow!
 So, if your paddle is 35 ounces and mine’s 26 ounces, you’re working a lot harder than I am.

-With the redesign of the Angler Pro, Bending Branches stepped it up a notch higher and introduced the Angler Pro Carbon and Angler Pro Carbon Plus.
+With the redesign of the Angler Pro, Bending Branches stepped it up a notch higher and introduced the Angler Pro Carbon and Angler Pro Carbon Versa-Lok.
 The Angler Pro Carbon has the same extremely light carbon shaft as the Angler Pro, but, uses very durable multi-laminate carbon blades dropping the weight to an amazing 25.5 ounces.

 All oversized blades are not created equal.
 Even if the square inches per blade are the same, the shape is critical.
 A shorter taller blade will push a good deal of water, however, can add unwanted stress to a person’s shoulder.
 I’ve felt this first-hand with an oversized blade that was too short and tall.

 The Carbon Shaft

 The Angler Pro Carbon comes with the snap-button closure that allows for adjustable feathering options.
-However, my choice is the versatile telescoping ferrule.
-This offers infinite feathering options and depending on water and wind conditions has a 15 cm range for expanding the length.
-It comes in a 230 - 245cm version and a 240-255cm, which, is what I use.
-This is also a great feature if you have more than one kayak, or, sharing with a friend.
+However, my choice is the versatile adjustable Versa-Lok ferrule.
+This offers infinite feathering options, depending on water and wind conditions, and has a 15 cm range for expanding the length.
+It comes in a 240-255 cm version (which I use), a 250-265 cm, and a 260-275 cm.
+This is also a great feature if you have more than one kayak, or are sharing with a friend.

 It’s interesting how many people will buy a high-end fishing kayak, and then go cheap on the paddle.
-Investing in a great paddle that is going to be with you enjoying your time on the water and fishing for years, is a very wise investment!
+Investing in a great paddle that is going to be with you enjoying your time on the water and fishing for years is a very wise investment!

 What questions do you have for our friendly customer service team?
 Call or email today: 715-755-3405 • [email protected]